top of page

 WARNING: This article contains spoilers for the second season of Squid Game.

-In the last few days of 2024, viewers from all around the world tuned in to Netflix to watch the highly anticipated second season of the hit Korean thriller Squid Game.
-The show, created and directed by Hwang Dong-hyuk, made history in 2021 by becoming the most-watched Netflix original in the platform’s history.
-The show’s second instalment created worldwide buzz long before its release, as its creator went to the press to tease the new season and reveal details about new characters.
-The casting of Park Sung-hoon, in particular, created controversy among Korean and international fans of the series, as he was slated to play the role of Cho Hyun-ju - a transgender woman who joins the titular game in order to earn enough money to pay for gender-affirming care.
-Hwang Dong-hyuk compared her character to Ali Abdul, one of the main characters from the first season, played by Indian actor Anupam Tripathi.
-Both characters were created to portray the condition of marginalized minorities in South Korea, adding nuance to the show’s poignant commentary on class divide and societal pressure, first by showing the condition of working-class migrants, and then by placing an LGBTQ+ storyline at the forefront (Moon, 2024).
+In the last few days of the year 2024, international viewers tuned in to the highly anticipated second season of the hit Korean thriller Squid Game on Netflix.
+Though produced and directed by Hwang Dong-hyuk, the show made history in 2021 as the most-watched Netflix original on the platform's record.
+The second series of the show created worldwide buzz long before it was released, when its creator went to the media and dropped clues about the new season and revealed secrets regarding new characters.
+Park Sung-hoon's casting was particularly controversial among Korean and global audiences of the show, as he would be playing Cho Hyun-ju - a transgender woman who enters the game for its eponymous game in a bid to raise enough money to pay for gender-affirming surgery.
+Hwang Dong-hyuk compared her character to Ali Abdul, another main character in the first season played by Indian actor Anupam Tripathi.
+The two characters were created to embody the condition of South Korean marginalised minorities, adding layers to the show's keen observations on social pressure and class divide, first by portraying the condition of working-class migrants, and then by focusing on an LGBTQ+ storyline (Moon, 2024).

 "Trans people constitute an often overlooked minority in the East Asian country, and progress on transgender rights and equality has been considerably slower than in other countries."